Allahverdyy/arpeta_akademi_app/README.md

 ## Contributors 💻🖱️

-Creators of the Flutter Super Map
+Creators of the Flutter Arpeta Academy

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->